White-breasted Robin

 About the White-breasted Robin

 The White-breasted Robin belongs to the family Petroicidae, within the order Passeriformes.
-These birds typically live average 5 years with a max recorded of 9 years.
+These birds typically live average 5 years with max recorded at 9 years.

 How to Identify a White-breasted Robin